dotnet/docs/docs/csharp/async.md

 * `async` **methods need to have an** `await` **keyword in their body or they will never yield!**

 This is important to keep in mind.
-If `await` is not used in the body of an `async` method, the C# compiler will generate a warning, but the code will compile and run as if it were a normal method.
-Note that this would also be incredibly inefficient, as the state machine generated by the C# compiler for the async method would not be accomplishing anything.
+If `await` is not used in the body of an `async` method, the C# compiler generates a warning, but the code compiles and runs as if it were a normal method.
+This is incredibly inefficient, as the state machine generated by the C# compiler for the async method is not accomplishing anything.

 * **You should add "Async" as the suffix of every async method name you write.**

-This is the convention used in .NET to more-easily differentiate synchronous and asynchronous methods.
+This is the convention used in .NET to more easily differentiate synchronous and asynchronous methods.
 Certain methods that aren't explicitly called by your code (such as event handlers or web controller methods) don't necessarily apply.
 Because they are not explicitly called by your code, being explicit about their naming isn't as important.

 * `async void` **is only to be used for event handlers.**